kovasap/mod_rng_free/README.md

  - [ ] Change riposte so that when activated the user gets a free dodge if hit before their next turn, which will trigger the riposte attack.
    Maybe increase action point cost to 9.
+ - [ ] Consider making spearwall only work for the first 3 triggers.

 ## Installing the Mod